adrek22/aqa_python_course/readme.txt

-My first git project related to the Automation QA Python Course
+The first my git project related to the Automation QA Python Course